it-dept-cis/RABET-V-Pilot/for_consideration/Security_Service_Requirements/System_Integrity_Requirements.md

 ### Use USB Port Protectors on Unused Ports

-[This could be done at the time of delivery, but if the needed USB ports change based on device configuration then this might need to be reworded/ struck]

 Cover all unused USB ports on endpoint devices with locks or tamper-evident port protectors to ensure unauthorized USB devices are not inserted into the device.

-> This is especially important for devices that are taken into less physically secure environments.
+This must be done prior to delivery to the customer.

 Applies to: Provider supplied hardware